University of Minnesota's infectious disease center urges better use of COVID-19 testing

 The U is close to a capacity of 15,000 antibody tests per day with the novel version that it created.
 Patients in the M Health Fairview system are able to request it, but doctors need to understand the limitations before ordering it, said the U's Dr. Timothy Schacker.

-While many antibody tests have been used to check COVID-19 status before patients underwent surgeries or donated plasma as an experimental therapy, some may have been given to patients even though the results offered little therapeutic value, said Elitza Theel, director of Mayo's Infectious Diseases Serology Laboratory.
+While many antibody tests have been used to check COVID-19 status before patients undergo surgeries or donate plasma as an experimental therapy, some may have been given to patients even though the results offered little therapeutic value, said Elitza Theel, director of Mayo's Infectious Diseases Serology Laboratory.

 "There aren't too many — really, any — definitive clinical decisions being made on an antibody result," Theel said.
 "We really can't make decisions on whether or not someone should use PPE (personal protective equipment) or adhere to social distancing practices based on an antibody result."